 Results 1–10 of 179 for "Web Page"X related to "Keeping Athletes on Track: Brains and..."
-Refine Your Search Refine Your Search TopicEducation (34)Sport & exercise (28)Military (12)Children (11)Emotional health (10) 29 more... [+] Post-traumatic Stress Disorder (7)Aging (5)Disability (5)Teens (5)Trauma (5)Therapy (4)HIV & AIDS (3)Therapy (3)Addictions (2)Alzheimer's (2)Anger (2)Eating disorders (2)Law & psychology (2)Obesity (2)Race (2)Socioeconomic status (2)Suicide (2)Violence (2)Women & men (2)Bullying (1)Depression (1)Health disparities (1)Human rights (1)Natural disasters (1)Pain (1)Parenting (1)Stress (1)Testing issues (1)Workplace issues (1)Hide detailsDocument TypeWeb PageXYear2014 (2)2013 (6)2012 (5)2011 (13)Author/ContributorBrandt, Laura (1)Desormeaux, Lyne (1)Khan, Aliya (1)Porac, Clare (1) Results 1–10 of 179 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicEducation (34)Sport & exercise (29)Military (13)Children (10)Emotional health (10) 29 more... [+] Post-traumatic Stress Disorder (7)Aging (5)Disability (5)Teens (5)Trauma (5)Therapy (4)HIV & AIDS (3)Law & psychology (3)Alzheimer's (2)Depression (2)Eating disorders (2)Lesbian, gay, bisexual, transgender (2)Obesity (2)Race (2)Socioeconomic status (2)Suicide (2)Violence (2)Women & men (2)Addictions (1)Anger (1)Bullying (1)Health disparities (1)Human rights (1)Natural disasters (1)Pain (1)Parenting (1)Stress (1)Testing issues (1)Workplace issues (1)Hide detailsDocument TypeWeb PageXYear2014 (2)2013 (6)2012 (5)2011 (13)Author/ContributorBrandt, Laura (1)Desormeaux, Lyne (1)Khan, Aliya (1)Porac, Clare (1) Results 1–10 of 179 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Becoming a Sport and Performance PsychologistSport and performance psychology focuses on helping athletes, performers and others reach goals and cope with the anxiety that can impede performance in many venues, from athletics to the boardroom.Web Page 2.Sports & ExerciseResources on sports and exercise topics like coaching and young athletes.Web Page 3.APA Approved Sponsors of Continuing Professional EducationAPA-approved sponsors of continuing professional education located in North American and European states and provinces.Web Page 4.Careers in PsychologyThis guide provides a look at psychology as a career in many different fields, such as research, consulting, diagnosing and teaching.
 It includes an outlook of the current job market and testimonials from psychologists on the career paths they have chosen.Web Page 5.Good Governance Project Team BiographiesAPA launched the Good Governance Project as a key element of APA’s first-ever strategic plan.
 This initiative supports one of the three major goals of the strategic plan: to maximize organizational effectiveness.
 Web Page 6.TeensResources on teenagers, including smoking, suicide, gossip, bullying, and risky behavior.Web Page 7.CNPAAEMI Henry Tomes Award WinnersPast winners like Richard M. Suinn, PhD, Lawrence H. Yang, PhD, Dr. Joseph White, Dr. Joseph E. Trimble and Dr. Joseph P. Gone.
-These awards honor psychologists from each ethnic minority community — African-American, Alaska Native/American Indian, Asian-American/Pacific Islander, Latina/o American — on a rotating basis.Web Page 8.ChildrenResearch on children and adolescents, including suicide, cognitive skills, dyslexia, bullying, and athletics.Web Page 9.Our ChampionsList of advocates for the psychologys legislative priorities.Web Page Previous 1 2 3 ...
+These awards honor psychologists from each ethnic minority community — African-American, Alaska Native/American Indian, Asian-American/Pacific Islander, Latina/o American — on a rotating basis.Web Page 8.Working in Psychological ScienceCareers in psychology can lead down many interesting paths.
+From supporting businesses, schools, health care entities and much more, psychologists use science to improve lives.Web Page 9.ChildrenResearch on children and adolescents, including suicide, cognitive skills, dyslexia, bullying, and athletics.Web Page 10.Our ChampionsList of advocates for the psychologys legislative priorities.Web Page Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 179 for "Web Page"X related to "Keeping Athletes on Track: Brains and..."